2DGD-F0TH/2DGD_F0TH/chapters/019_Optimization_Profiling.md

 - 50 FPS: Used in some games
 - 60 FPS: Used in most games
 - 75 FPS or 80 FPS: Used in some LCD Monitors
+- 90 FPS: Used mostly in VR games
 - 144 FPS: Used in more modern, high-refresh rate monitors
 - 240 FPS: Used in the most recent high-end games and monitors